slolab/registry-mcp/README.md

 A Model Context Protocol (MCP) server for assisting users in registering their MCP servers, knowledge graph components, and other biomedical tools to the BioContextAI registry.

+## 🚀 Quick Start

+To use this MCP server to submit your project to the BioContext registry, simply ask your AI assistant:

+> **"Help me submit this project to the BioContext registry"**

+The MCP will automatically:
+1. **Analyze your project** - Extract metadata from your project files
+2. **Generate YAML** - Create a schema.org-compatible specification
+3. **Validate** - Check the specification against registry requirements
+4. **Request confirmation** - Ask you to review before submission
+5. **Submit** - Send your project to the registry (after your confirmation)

+### Prerequisites

+- [Install the MCP server](https://slolab.github.io/registry-mcp/installation/) in your AI assistant
+- Have your project ready with a `pyproject.toml`, `README.md`, or similar metadata files

 ## Overview

 The Registry MCP provides a comprehensive set of tools to help users create, validate, and submit schema.org-compatible YAML specifications to the BioContextAI registry.
 It follows the same pattern as the [biocypher-mcp](https://github.com/biocypher/biocypher-mcp) repository, providing structured guidance and automation for registry submissions.